jasante22/jasante22.github.io/docs/getting-food.md

 **Premium Flex Plan** | $3,368 | $1,496 | 14 Meals |
 > Note: The Minor Flex Plan is only for students living off-campus.

-Brain dump here Choosing a meal plan can feel like a pretty daunting task something something nobody wants to be without money for food with 6 weeks to go in the semester, and for many first-year students this is their first time something something.
-It's really important to remember that money can always be added to a students account, but it can't be taken out.
-The funds roll over from fall-spring sem, but not spring-fall, so if you have a ridic amount of money at the end of semester, you wont get it back.
+Choosing a meal plan can feel like a pretty daunting task, and for a lot of first-year students this is their first time actually managing their own food money.

+Nobody wants to be without money for food with like 6 weeks to go in the semester, but at the same time you also don’t want to end with way too much left over.

+Here are a few important things to keep in mind:

+- Money can always be added, but it can’t be taken out.
+- Funds roll over from fall to spring.
+- Funds do not roll over from spring to fall.

+So, if you have a ridiculous amount of money left on your account at the end of the year, you won’t get it back.

+Choosing a meal plan really comes down to: how often you eat, how much you snack, and how often you go off campus.